vogechri/DataFlow/README.md

 ABOUT:
-This software implements our approach to optical flow estimation [1].
+This software implements our approach to optical flow estimation [1] with several data cost functions.

 The additional and optional library